martinguerrero89/Tidy-Data-Project/README.md

 Pleas verify the folder has the original name "UCI HAR Dataset", otherwise the code won't work.

-After Downloading the data run the "run_analysis.R" file in this repo
+After Downloading the data run the "run_analysis.R" file available in this repo

 The code will perform the following steps.